 Stroke takes an extremely heavy toll on affected individuals and their families.
 Survivors are often chronically impaired in their movements and left with long-term disability (Schwab 2010).
-Several interventions using antinflammatory treatments (Wang et al 2012), antioxidant and antiapoptotic agents (Ikeda-Matsuo et al 2011), and neuroprotective gene therapy (Al-Jamal et al 2011; Chu et al 2007) have been investigated, however physical rehabilitation therapy (Steinle & Corbaley 2011) remains the first line intervention strategy to attenuate chronic impairment of sensory-motor function (Arya et al 2011).
+Several interventions using anti-inflammatory treatments (Wang et al. 2012), antioxidant and antiapoptotic agents (Ikeda-Matsuo et al. 2011), and neuroprotective gene therapy (Chu et al. 2007; Al-Jamal et al. 2011) have been investigated; however, physical rehabilitation therapy (Steinle and Corbaley 2011) remains the first-line intervention strategy to attenuate chronic impairment of sensory-motor function (Arya et al. 2011).
 Experimental and clinical evidence indicates that functional recovery by rehabilitation therapy is based on the ability to alter brain organization in adaptive ways after damage (Nudo 2011).
-Studies in both animals and patients have demonstrated that stroke-induced neuronal plasticity drives the formation of new local circuits, intracortical connections and descending projection remodelling, suggesting that promoting neuronal plasticity in the affected brain can enhance functional recovery.
+Studies in both animals and patients have demonstrated that stroke-induced neuronal plasticity drives the formation of new local circuits, intracortical connections, and descending projection remodeling, suggesting that promoting neuronal plasticity in the affected brain can enhance functional recovery.
 This observation provided a rationale to studies testing whether treatments promoting plasticity could facilitate functional recovery from stroke effects.
-For example, inosine, which acts through a direct intracellular mechanism to stimulate axon growth in several types of neurons (Smith et al 2007; Zai et al 2011), Nogo-A antibodies (Buchli & Schwab 2005), or agents that block signalling through the Nogo receptor (Kilic et al 2010; Papadopoulos et al 2006; Tsai et al 2011) promoted functional recovery in animal models.
-Interestingly, behavioural effects of these treatments were associated with enhanced plasticity of cortico-spinal axons in the spinal cord.
+For example, inosine, which acts through a direct intracellular mechanism to stimulate axon growth in several types of neurons (Smith et al. 2007; Zai et al. 2011), Nogo-A antibodies (Buchli and Schwab 2005), or agents that block signaling through the Nogo receptor

+(Papadopoulos et al. 2006; Kilic et al. 2010; Tsai et al. 2011) promoted functional recovery in animal models.
+Interestingly, behavioral effects of these treatments were associated with enhanced plasticity of corticospinal axons in the spinal cord.

-One alternative strategy to enhance plasticity in the adult brain is to recreate a tissue environment free from growth inhibiting molecules forming perineuronal nets such as chondroitin sulphate proteoglycans (CSPGs).
-By digesting CSPG side chains, ChABC modifies extracellular matrix and allows axonal sprouting (Bruckner et al 1998; Crespo et al 2007).
-Moreover, ChABC was found to facilitate plasticity in the adult visual cortex (Pizzorusso et al 2002; Pizzorusso et al 2006), and after spinal cord injury (Barritt et al 2006; Carter et al 2011; Garcia-Alias et al 2009; Houle et al 2006; Lee et al 2010; Tom et al 2009).
-Recently, ChABC has been tested in models of brain trauma (Harris et al 2010), however the therapeutic potential of ChABC after stroke is only partially explored (Hill et al 2012; Nakamura et al 2009; Soleman et al 2012).
-Importantly, it is not known whether selective targeting of cortical perilesional areas is sufficient to promote behavioural amelioration and synaptic plasticity.
+One alternative strategy to enhance plasticity in the adult brain is to recreate a tissue environment free from growth inhibiting molecules forming perineuronal nets such as chondroitin sulfate proteoglycans (CSPGs).
+By digesting CSPG side chains, chondroitinase ABC (ChABC) modifies extracellular matrix and allows axonal sprouting (Bruckner et al. 1998; Crespo et al. 2007).
+Moreover, ChABC was found to facilitate plasticity in the adult visual cortex (Pizzorusso et al. 2002, 2006), and after spinal cord injury (Barritt et al. 2006; Houle et al. 2006; Garcia-Alias et al. 2009; Tom et al. 2009; Lee et al. 2010; Carter et al. 2011).
+Recently, ChABC has been tested in models of brain trauma (Harris et al. 2010), however the therapeutic potential of ChABC after stroke is only partially explored (Nakamura et al. 2009; Hill et al. 2012; Soleman et al. 2012).
+Importantly, it is not known whether selective targeting of cortical perilesional areas is sufficient to promote behavioral amelioration and synaptic plasticity.
 To answer these questions, we investigated whether the treatment with ChABC restricted to the ipsilesional cortex could promote functional recovery from the effects of focal ischemia of the motor cortex containing the representation of the forelimb.
-We evaluated the effects of rehabilitation training and timing of ChABC delivery on behavioural recovery and cortical synaptic plasticity.
-We found that the synergic effect of ChABC treatment and specific rehabilitation training re-established motor function of the affected limb and caused synaptic plasticity, supporting the possibility that interventions enhancing plasticity in the perilesional cortex could promote functional recovery from stroke induced impairments.
+We evaluated the effects of rehabilitation training and timing of ChABC delivery on behavioral recovery and cortical synaptic plasticity.
+We found that the synergic effect of ChABC treatment and specific rehabilitation training re-established motor function of the affected limb and caused synaptic plasticity, supporting the possibility that interventions enhancing plasticity in the perilesional cortex could promote functional recovery from stroke-induced impairments.

-Methods
+Materials and Methods